momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

         throw new IOException();
     });
 } catch (IOException exception) {
-    // Will bubble the exception to the caller (due to Lambda.VE, Lambda.V1E) }
+    // Will bubble the exception to the caller (due to Lambda.VE, Lambda.V1E) after rolling back.
+If there is a rollback exception, a $DatabaseRollbackException will be thrown instead.
+Will not commit.
+}
 ```